 Following practices that lower your risk of tick bites is always your first and best defense against chronic Lyme disease.
 Below are several recommendations for Lyme disease prevention:

-• When using hiking trails, stay in the center of the trails to prevent brushing up against shrubs, trees, and grass.
+- When hiking trails, stay in the center to avoid brushing against shrubs, trees, and grass.

-• Immediately change your clothes after spending time in the outdoors.
-Take the clothes immediately to the laundry room, wash them and expose them to high dryer heat.
+- Immediately change your clothes after spending time outdoors.
+Take the clothes to the laundry room, wash them, and expose them to high dryer heat.

 If You Suspect Exposure From a Tick

-The Regeneration Center offers minimally invasive procedures via MSC+ stem cells.
-Our procedures are safe and have exceptionally low risk for side effects.
-Using isolated and enhanced stem cells and cell growth factors, The Regen Center protocol offers a concentrated amount of mesenchymal stem cells that are both exceptionally potent and abundant.
+The Regeneration Center offers minimally invasive procedures via UC-MSC+ stem cells.
+Our methods are safe and have a low risk of side effects.
+Using isolated and enhanced stem cells and cell-specific growth factors, the Regen Center protocol offers a concentrated amount of exceptionally potent and abundant mesenchymal stem cells.

-For over 15 years the Regeneration center has been very successful in treating similar neurological conditions such as FMS, Strokes, ataxia and Parkinson’s.
+For nearly two decades, the Regeneration Center has successfully treated similar neurological conditions such as FMS, Strokes, ataxia, and Parkinson’s.
 Our stem cell therapy for patients with Lyme disease is ideal for those with advanced neurological symptoms.
-The goal our our treatment is to heal the body from the neurological damage caused by Lyme disease and Borrelia burgdorferi bacterial infections.
+Our treatment aims to heal the body from the neurological damage caused by Lyme disease and Borrelia burgdorferi bacterial infections.

-Our results have been very promising and patients report far better energy, a far-reaching decrease in severe symptoms, a reduction in the overall number of symptoms (Antibiotic‐refractory Lyme arthritis), and impressive improvement in their general health.
-The majority of Regeneration Center patients report improvement a few days after therapy begins and get verified using updated immunoglobulin level tests.
-Treatment recommendations are based on patient needs and might require multiple treatment stages over the course of approximately two weeks.
-In general, our unique protocol has shown to be the most effective in reaching the full potential of the therapy.
+Our results have been encouraging.
+Patients report far better energy, a far-reaching decrease in severe symptoms, a reduction in symptoms (Antibiotic‐refractory Lyme arthritis), and impressive improvement in their general health.
+Most Regeneration Center patients report improvement a few days after therapy begins and get verified using updated immunoglobulin level tests.
+Treatment recommendations are based on patient needs and might require multiple treatment stages over approximately two weeks.
+In general, our unique protocol has shown to be the most effective in reaching the therapy’s full potential.

 Published Clinical Citations